 Comedy is another genre which calls for particular skills from the LD.
 Studio-based sitcoms are in some ways a cross between television and theatre.

-A sitcom is usually shot in one day with a possible pre-record day and/or with some material shot previously on location.
-The recording takes about two and a half hours in front of a studio audience following several hours of rehearsal throughout the day.
+A studio sitcom is usually shot in one day with a possible pre-record day and/or with some material shot previously on location.
+The recording takes about two and a half hours in front of an audience following several hours of rehearsal throughout the day.
 Due to the nature of comedy, it simply isn't possible to do another take because the lighting 'wasn't quite right'.
 The audience reaction or timing of the actors will never be quite the same on later takes.
 This is not to say that scenes are not recorded more than once.
 They usually are!
 However, this is because the production team hope for a better performance from the actors.
 Re-takes caused by technical problems are always unpopular.

-There are only about half a dozen LDs who light most of the sitcoms in the UK.
+There are fewer than half a dozen LDs who light most of the sitcoms in the UK.
 Each has a very personal approach but the problems are the same.
 Each of us (for I am one of them) is trying to create a similar look on screen to a single-camera drama shoot whilst coping with five or more cameras looking in every direction and two or more booms swinging over the set.
 All that and the knowledge that it has to be right first time.
 Having worked on most kinds of TV production at some time or other I happen to think that this is one of the most difficult and demanding kinds of show there is from the LD's point of view.
 Perhaps that's just because I'm not very good at it!

 Often, a sitcom will have the location scenes lit by a DoP (who will usually also operate the camera) whilst the studio scenes are lit by an LD.